-Machine learning is an application of artificial intelligence (AI) that allows systems to learn and improve from experience without being explicitly programmed automatically.
-Machine learning focuses on developing computer programs that can access data and use it to learn for themselves.
-The process of learning begins with observations or data, such as examples, direct experience, or instruction, to look for patterns in data and make better decisions in the future based on the examples that we provide.
+Machine Learning is an artificial intelligence (AI) application that allows systems to learn and improve from experience without being explicitly programmed automatically.
+Machine learning focuses on developing computer programs that can access and use data to learn for themselves.
+The learning process begins with observations or data, such as examples, direct experience, or instruction, to look for patterns in data and make better decisions in the future based on the examples we provide.
 The primary aim is to allow the computers to learn automatically without human intervention or assistance and adjust actions accordingly.

 What is the Design of the Experiment (DOE)?

-Design of Experiments (DOE) is also referred to as Designed Experiments or Experimental Design – is defined as the systematic procedure carried out under controlled conditions to discover an unknown effect, test or establish a hypothesis, or illustrate a known product.
+Design of Experiments (DOE), also referred to as Designed Experiments or Experimental Design, is the systematic procedure carried out under controlled conditions to discover an unknown effect, test or establish a hypothesis, or illustrate a known product.
 It involves determining the relationship between input factors affecting a process and its output.
 It helps to manage process inputs to optimize the result.

-A well-planned and executed experiment may provide a great deal of information about the effect on a response variable due to one or more factors.
+A well-planned and executed experiment may provide much information about the effect on a response variable due to one or more factors.
 Many experiments involve holding certain factors constant and altering the levels of another variable.
 However, this “one factor at a time” (OFAT) approach to process knowledge is inefficient compared to changing multiple factor levels simultaneously.